bgd-labs/aave-proposals-v3/src/20240229_Multi_AssignEmissionAdminEthereumArbitrumAndOptimism/AssignEmissionAdminEthereumArbitrumAndOptimism.md

 ## Specification

-The `setEmissionAdmin`, a governance controlled function, assigns the `EMISSION_MANAGER` role for a specified token on the respective network.
+The `setEmissionAdmin`, a governance controlled function, assigns the `EMISSION_ADMIN` role for a specified token on the respective network.

-The `EMISSION_MANAGER` role controls the distribution of the specified token across the specified Aave v3 deployment.
+The `EMISSION_ADMIN` role controls the distribution of the specified token across the specified Aave v3 deployment.

-The `EMISSION_MANAGER` can distribute the specified token anywhere across the Aave v3 deployment on the respective Liquidity Pool.
+The `EMISSION_ADMIN` can distribute the specified token anywhere across the Aave v3 deployment on the respective Liquidity Pool.

 ## Implementation

-Set `EMISSION_MANAGER` permission for ETHx, SD, SWISE, osETH, OP and ARB to the following address:
+Set `EMISSION_ADMIN` permission for ETHx, SD, SWISE, osETH, OP and ARB to the following address:

 **Aave v3 Ethereum**